cristian-g/vue-energy/README.md

 In case you need to build for production, use: ```vue-cli-service build```

 ## Use of existing codebase
 Instead of starting a new project from scratch, my idea has been to imitate the fact of arriving at a new workplace and receiving a codebase which has been coded by others.
-In that way, I can test how good I am when dealing with existing projects in order to achieve the requested results by adding and modifying coe.
+In that way, I can test how good I am when dealing with existing projects in order to achieve the requested results by adding and modifying code.
 For that reason, I've used: Vue Argon Dashboard by Creative Tim.
 You can see its product page here: https://www.creative-tim.com/product/argon-dashboard It is licensed under MIT: https://github.com/creativetimofficial/argon-dashboard/blob/master/LICENSE.md)

 ## Usage of SASS

-I've used SASS with the SCSS.
+I've used SASS with the SCSS syntax.
 In this little project the main advantage is to have variables for the colors of the website.
+Check the file of variables here: https://github.com/cristian-g/vue-energy/blob/master/src/assets/scss/custom/_variables.scss
 The colors that I've been using are trying to be similar to the ones used by the company:
 - Color #e6007d is used as primary color for buttons and text on buttons.
 - Background gradient uses #f06c17 and #ffba03